Mary Elaine Eyster, M.D.,F.A.C.P.

 - Distinguished Professorship in Medicine and Pathology

-- Over the past 30 years, Dr. Eyster’s research has focused on the epidemiology and natural history of transfusion acquired HIV and Hepatitis C virus infections in persons with hemophilia.
+- Inhibitor development in persons with hemophilia, epidemiology and natural history of transfusion acquired HIV and Hepatitis C virus infections in persons with hemophilia.